 The High Performance Athlete Programme (HPAP) is designed to assist our young sportsmen and sportswomen as they progress throughout the school.
 The programme aims to educate in areas such as nutrition, psychology, workload management and elite performance.
 By balancing external and internal resources, we are able to create the perfect environment for reaching and exceeding sporting potential.

-- Mr M Arafat (Cricket Professional)
+- Mr M Arafat (Head of Cricket)

-- Mr C Giles (Hockey Professional)
+- Mr C Giles (Head of Hockey)